steven-phun/JavaScript-Projects/README.md

 Project Summary

-- Play the classic video game released in 1990 in Beginner, Intermediate, and Expert modes.
+- Play the classic video game released in 1990 with three difficulty levels.

 Project Inspiration